-We study host-microbiome-environment interactions at the skin surface
+We study host-microbiome-environment interactions at barrier interfaces

 Visual abstract by Kevin S. Blake, Ph.D.
 (Scientific editor, Dept. Pathology & Immunology)